Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

+Fix a pair $(\Sigma,L)$, as in Definition \ref{def:cell-decomposition}.
 Let $e \in L^1$ be an edge.
-With respect to the orientations of the edge $e$ and the surface $\Sigma$, we can define the \emph{plaquette $P \in L^2$ on the left side of the edge $e$} and the \emph{plaquette $Q \in L^2$ on the right side of $e$, {as we go from the starting vertex to the target vertex of $e$.}}
+With respect to the orientations of the edge $e$ and the surface $\Sigma$, we can define the \emph{plaquette $P \in L^2$ on the left side of the edge $e$} and the \emph{plaquette $Q \in L^2$ on the right side of $e$, {as we go from the starting vertex $\omega_e$ to the target vertex of $e$.}}